Charles F. Boynton

-Charles Francis Boynton (April 19, 1906 - July 3, 1999) was bishop of the Episcopal Diocese of Puerto Rico, serving from 1947 to 1951.
+Charles Francis Boynton (April 19, 1906 – July 3, 1999) was bishop of the Episcopal Diocese of Puerto Rico, serving from 1947 to 1951.
 He served later as a suffragan bishop of the Episcopal Diocese of New York from 1951 to 1969.
 In 1990 he joined the Anglican Catholic Church.

 Biography

-Boynton was born on April 19, 1906, in Geneseo, New York. the son of the Reverend Charles Homer Boynton.
+Boynton was born on April 19, 1906, in Geneseo, New York. the son of the Reverend Charles Homer Boynton and Frances Cogswell Boynton.
 He studied at the Williams College from where he graduated with a Bachelor of Arts.
-Later he gained his Bachelor of Sacred Theology from General Theological Seminary.
+Later he gained his Bachelor of Sacred Theology from the General Theological Seminary.

 He was ordained deacon in 1932 and priest in 1933.
 He served on the faculty of Christ School in Arden, North Carolina.
 In 1939 he became chaplain at St Francis House at the University of Wisconsin, while in 1941 he was appointed priest-in-charge of St Andrew's Church in Mayagüez, Puerto Rico, where he remained till 1943.

-In October 1943 he was elected Coadjutor Bishop of Puerto Rico and was consecrated on January 2, 1944, by Charles B. Colmore in St John's Cathedral.
+In October 1943 he was elected Coadjutor Bishop of Puerto Rico and was consecrated on January 2, 1944, with Charles B. Colmore as chief consecrator in the St John's Cathedral.
 He succeeded as diocesan bishop in 1947.